 Beyond introductory icebreakers, there are plenty of other picks to choose from too, ranging from “team-building icebreakers” for more established groups, to “topic exploration icebreakers,” which help lay the groundwork for more targeted meetings.
 The common denominator is that all types of icebreakers can help build stronger team connections.

-7 of our favorite icebreaker games
+7 fun icebreaker games for meetings

 1. Exorcise the Demons (10 mins)